DAFoam/DAFoam.github.io/pages/mydoc/mydoc_get_started_download_docker.md

   After this, you need to **logout and re-login your account** to make the usermod command effective.

 - If you use **MacOS**, click **Get Stable** to download the installer (`Docker.dmg`) from [here](https://hub.docker.com/editions/community/docker-ce-desktop-mac).
 Double click `Docker.dmg` and follow the instructions to install.
-Once done, open the Docker Desktop app (no need to sign in) and keep the Docker Hub app open when runing Docker commands.
+Once done, open the Docker Desktop app (no need to sign in) and keep it open when runing Docker commands.

 - If you use **Windows**, click **Get Stable** to download the installer (`Docker Desktop Installer.exe`) from [here](https://hub.docker.com/editions/community/docker-ce-desktop-windows/).
 Double click `Docker Desktop Installer.exe` and follow the instructions to install.
-Once done, open the Docker Desktop app (no need to sign in) and keep the Docker Hub app open when runing Docker commands.
+Once done, open the Docker Desktop app (no need to sign in) and keep it open when runing Docker commands.

-Once the above installation is done, open a terminal and verify the docker installation by:
+Once the above installation is done, open a `Terminal` (Linux and MacOS) or `Command Prompt` (Windows) and verify the docker installation by running:

 <pre>
 docker --version